-Once you’ve found the right keyword, you need to apply it to your content.
-Keep the following tips in mind:
+Once you’ve found the right keyword, you need to weave it into your content naturally.

 If you read your content out loud, and it sounds strange because of unnatural keyword use, you’re doing your audience a disservice.

 When writing blog posts, longer is usually better.
-How long?
 2,000 words is a good minimum target for your articles.